sabob/olive/README.md

 Note: above we wrap the SQLException as a RuntimeException and rethrow it.
 It is common to have a centralized exception handling mechanism to catch any errors occuring in the code.
 For example in a standalone application the Thread.setUncaughtExceptionHandler is often used.
 In a web app an exception handling Filter is often used to log and alert errors.

-In the example above we use <a href="http://sabob.github.io/olive/javadocs/api/za/sabob/olive/util/OliveUtils.html#close-java.sql.ResultSet-java.sql.Statement-java.sql.Connection-" target="_blank">OliveUtils.close</a> in the finally block to close the Connection, PreparedStatement and ResultSet.
+In the example above we use <a href="http://sabob.github.io/olive/javadocs/api/za/sabob/olive/util/OliveUtils.html#close(java.sql.ResultSet, java.sql.Statement, java.sql.Connection)" target="_blank">OliveUtils.close</a> in the finally block to close the Connection, PreparedStatement and ResultSet.
 OliveUtils.close will safely handle null values for any of these resources and any exceptions thrown by closing these resources will be rethrown as a RuntimeException.

 Olive also supports named parameters for SELECT IN type queries.
 For example: